ethantw/Han/README (en).md

 - NPM：`npm install --save Han`

 ### Customisation
 Han.css provides plenty of customisable features.
 By variable configuration or module import, it is easy to compile projects own style sheets.
-[Check out the manual][manual] for further information.
+[Check out the manual][manual] for more detailed information.

 [manual]: http://css.hanzi.co/manual/:en